vestrel00/contacts-android/DEV_NOTES.md

 user profile; `RawContactsColumns.RAW_CONTACT_IS_USER_PROFILE`.
 Associated RawContacts may or may not be associated with an Account.
 The RawContacts row(s) may have rows in the Data table as usual.

+> Note that the Contacts Provider will throw an IllegalArgument exception when attempting to include
+> `ContactsColumns.IS_USER_PROFILE` and `RawContactsColumns.RAW_CONTACT_IS_USER_PROFILE` columns
+> in Data table queries.
+I have not yet tried including these columns in the Contacts or RawContacts
+> table queries.

 The profile Contact row may not be merged / linked with other contacts and do not belong to any group (favorites / starred).